-The ABET- and CSAB-accredited computer science and engineering curriculum at UCLA provides the education and training necessary to design, implement, test, and utilize the hardware and software of digital computers and digital systems.
-This curriculum has components spanning both the Computer Science and Electrical Engineering Departments.
-Within the curriculum students study all aspects of computer systems from electronic design through logic design, MSI, LSI, and VLSI concepts and device utilization, machine language design, implementation and programming, operating system concepts, system programming, networking fundamentals, higher-level language skills, and application of these to systems.
+The computer science and engineering curriculum at UCLA provides the education and training necessary to design. implement, test, and utilize the hardware and software of digital computers and digital systems.
+The curriculum has components spanning both the Computer Science and Electrical Engineering Departments.
+Within the curriculum students study all aspects of computer systems from electronic design through logic design, MSI, LSI, and VLSI concepts and device utilization, machine language design, implementation and programming, operating system concepts, systems programming, networking fundamentals. higher-level language skills, and application of these to systems.
 Students are prepared for employment in a wide spectrum of high-technology industries.